The Philippines is now a Christian missionary-sending nation as Christianity declines in the U.S.

 In 2020, Cardinal Luis Antonio Tagle became “Prefect of the Vatican Congregation for the Evangelization of Peoples” under the Roman Curia, responsible for missionary work.

 Today, Evangelicalism is strong in the country.
-One of the country’s fastest-growing Christian churches is Christ Commission Fellowship, founded in 1984.
+One of the country’s fastest-growing Christian churches is Christ Commission Fellowship (CCF), established in 1984.

-In 2019, CCF had over 100,000 members and 70 satellites in the Philippines alone.
-It has 600 small groups in East Asia and over 12,000 house churches and small groups in South Asia.
+To date, CCF has over 100,000 members and 70 satellites in the Philippines.
+It has more than 600 small groups in East Asia and over 12,000 house churches and small groups in South Asia.

-CCF International satellites located in 40 countries that include churches in Australia, Canada, France, Germany, HK, Italy, Japan, Kuwait, Macao, Malaysia, Netherlands, New Zealand, Norway, Oman, Poland, Qatar, Saudi Arabia, and Singapore.
+CCF International satellites are located in 40 countries, including churches in Australia, Canada, France, Germany, HK, Italy, Japan, Kuwait, Macao, Malaysia, Netherlands, New Zealand, Norway, Oman, Poland, Qatar, Singapore, and Saudi Arabia.